Logging to elmah.io from Serilog

 Logging custom properties

-Serilog support logging custom properties in three ways: As part of the log message, through enrichers and using LogContext
+Serilog supports logging custom properties in three ways: As part of the log message, through enrichers, and using LogContext

 .
 All three types of properties are implemented in the elmah.io sink as part of the Data dictionary to elmah.io.